oxid-academy/product-promotion-banner/README.md

 This package is part of the **OXID Academy Training Development Basics**.
 Please see our website for current training offers in [german](https://www.oxid-esales.com/ressourcen/academy/schulungen/) or [english](https://www.oxid-esales.com/en/resources/academy/training-courses/) language.

 ## Description
 This extension is an **OXID eShop Module**.
 It displays a banner on the start page to promote a specific product.
 The product is selected in the module settings by entering its item number.
-Everytime the setting is changed, an info is written to the `source/log/oxideshop.log`.
+As soon as the stock of the selected product drops under ten items, the setting is reset and an info is written to the `source/log/oxideshop.log`.

 ## Installation
 In your shop's root directory, execute the following Composer command: